bazaarvoice/response-demo/README.md

 ## What is the sample doing?

-The client response demo application uses three Bazaarvoice solutions, Conversations API, Response API, and OAuth in one application.
+The response demo application uses three Bazaarvoice solutions - Conversations API, Response API, and OAuth in one application.

 After modifying the configuration files, described below, and starting the application, users must authenticate.